Kali-ki/TweetTrends/README.md

 In output, thanks to Matplotlib and Pandas, we get a graph with the evolution of the hashtags over the years :

 ![Graph](assets/plot_example.png)

+### 🖼️ Image parsing
+One the goal of the project was to automatically illustrate keywords.
+For that, we created 'ImageParser' objects, that aim to find links that illustrate a keyword (find more about it in the scripts/imagelib.py to see the abstract class that defines a parser).
+At first, we tried to use the [Wikipedia API](https://pypi.org/project/Wikipedia-API/), but we add many cases where no image was found (see more in scripts/wikiparser.py).
+Then we created the [GImageSerpApiParser](scripts/gimageserpapiparser.py), that finds images with Google Images.
+It is very efficient, but has a restricted number of api requests, and you need a token.
+See more about it on [serpapi.com](https://serpapi.com/).

 ## Structure of the project